Cahal Pech: Archaeology

 The earliest pottery in western Belize is found here.

 "Emerging information from western Belize suggests that ceramic-using populations may have been in place as early as ca. 1200 B.C. at Cahal Pech and perhaps elsewhere (Awe 1992; Clark and Cheetham 2002; Garber et al. 2004; Healy and Awe 1995).
 While these complexes, termed "Cunil" at Cahal Pech and "Kanocha" at Blackman Eddy, remain to be broadly documented across the Belize River Valley, they are the earliest established ceramic technologies recorded in western Belize."

 The name Cahal Pech, meaning "Place of the Ticks" in the Yucatec Maya language, was given when the area was used as pasture during the first archaeological studies in the 1950s, led by Linton Satterthwaite from the University of Pennsylvania Museum.
 It is now an archaeological reserve, and houses a small museum with artifacts from various ongoing excavations.

 The primary excavation of the site began in 1988.
 Restoration was completed in 2000 under the leadership of Dr. Jaime Awe, Director of the National Institute of Archaeology (NICH), Belize.

-Other nearby Mayan sites include Chaa Creek, Xunantunich, Baking Pot, and Lower Dover.
+Other nearby Maya sites include Chaa Creek, Xunantunich, Baking Pot, and Lower Dover.